Heckler & Koch PSG1: PSG1A1

 The PSG1A1 variant was introduced by Heckler & Koch in 2006, and features two major improvements.
 First, the cocking handle was relocated a couple of degrees counter-clockwise.
-This was due to the fact that when locked rearward, it could physically interfere with the long scopes often used on the rifles.
+This was because when locked rearward, it could physically interfere with the long scopes often used on the rifles.
 The second modification involved the replacement of the outdated Hensoldt scope.
 Non-police users often found the scope's 600 m range limitation and simple crosshairs inadequate for their needs.
 In addition, the rechargeable batteries are difficult to recharge and for which to find replacements.
 A final fault is that Hensoldt does not service the scope in the United States.
 For these reasons, the PSG1A1 has been outfitted with a Schmidt & Bender 3–12×50 Police Marksman II scope, mounted on 34 mm rings.
 To remedy brass ejection a brass catcher must be installed.

 MSG90

 The MSG90 (Militärisches Scharfschützengewehr, German for "militarized sharp-shooting rifle") is a militarized variant of the PSG1 that is both strengthened and lightened while less expensive.
 Compared to the PSG1 which is regarded as a pure sniper rifle, the MSG90 can fill the role of a designated marksman rifle.

 The PSG1 and MSG90 have different trigger packs.
 The MSG90 uses a modified version of the push pin trigger packs of H&K roller-delayed select-fire assault rifles.
 The composite shoulder stock of the MSG90 is adjustable for height (cheek), length of pull (shoulder), and is smaller and lighter than that of the PSG1.
 MSG90s have a slightly shorter contoured barrel to help with harmonic stabilization and consistent whip instead of the PSG1's heavy barrel, but remain free-floating.
 As a result, these particular MSG90 A1s have a threaded barrel capable of attaching a suppressor, which is an advantage over the PSG1.

 The sighting system uses the multipurpose Weaver rail mount rather than the Picatinny rail for affixing sighting systems which can be purchased separately.
 This same scope mounting system is used on the HK21E, HK23E, and G41 (discontinued) series.

-The barrel is weighted at the muzzle to aid harmonic stabilization of barrel whip to enhance accuracy.
+The barrel is weighted at the muzzle to aid stabilization of barrel whip to enhance accuracy.
 The addition of a flash suppressor adds to the overall length.